 A ponytail facelift technique involves using incisions only behind the ear so that a patient can pull the hair back into a ponytail and the incisions are invisible.
 Most areas of the lower face and neck can be accessed with this approach.
 It is not a preferred method for older patients with significant skin excess.

 Thread lift surgery involves physically lifting up the layer just deep to the skin with suture material and tying it down in place.
-In doing so, collagen production is stimulated in the areas of suture which helps tighten the skin even further.
+In doing so, collagen production is stimulated in the areas of the suture which helps tighten the skin even further.
 Thread lift is a relatively low-risk procedure in experienced hands with minimal recovery time.
 A thread lift, however, can only lift the skin a few millimeters, so the results are less dramatic than regular facelift surgery, and the results only last up to one year.
 Bunching of the skin can occur in the ears.

 Sometimes people are not satisfied with the results of their initial facelift surgery or as time passes, there are new areas of the aging face that develop and need to be addressed.
 These people may be candidates for facelift revision surgery.
 Since this revision surgery can be even more complex than an initial facelift, it is important to seek out a revision plastic surgeon in Manhattan for this level of care.

 Traditionally a facelift was considered to be more for women.
 Now, as predictable and natural facelift results are obtained using deep plane approaches, men are seeking male facelifts.